Table of Contents

 You need to prepare your company’s network beforehand.
 Before deploying your new VoIP service, perform a network assessment to validate that the end-to-end network performance is strong and reliable enough to sustain the new service.

-Testing your network performance before the service deployment will help you identify network issues with the LAN, WAN, firewalls or Internet access which may cause major problems down the line.
+Testing your network performance before the service deployment will help you identify network issues with the LAN, WAN, firewalls or Internet connectivity issues which may cause major problems down the line.

 P.S.
-You can do it for free with a 14-day trial of Obkio!
+You can do it for free with Obkio's Free Trial!

 Avoid any post-deployment catastrophes by quickly finding and fixing issues before the new service is deployed and the migration is completed.